JOURNAL RUNOUT MEASURING SYSTEM

 Thank you for your interest in our Journal Runout Measurment System.
 API610 has new requirements for the electrical runout measurement of a bearing journal or electrical probe area.
 Our runout instrument complies with these new API specifications.
 The complete system is described below in detail.
 All prices are FOB Arlington TX.
 Standard delivery time is 30 days.
 Please feel free to call any time if you have any questions.

-Complete System as described below for measuring both the Electrical Runout and Mechanical Runout of a bearing journal.
+This system measures both the Electrical Runout and Mechanical Runout.
 Electrical Runout is measured with an Eddy Current Sensor similar to that made by Bently Nevada.
+As an option, you can choose a Bently probe, or a B&K Vibro IN-085.
 The Mechanical Runout is measured with an LVDT probe.
 Tracking of the angle is managed by an incremental encoder running tangentially on the shaft.
 You can measure one or both types of runouts.
 Your shaft can be turned by hand without requiring constant speed.

 EXTENT OF DELIVERY: